erikfriesen/sphinx-theme/test/src/workbook/index.rst

          * For background compare OGC WMS specification with the results produced by :command:`GeoServer`.

+.. rst-class:: exercise

 .. nextslide:: Comparing WMS Versions

 .. ifslides::

-   .. admonition:: Explore
+   .. admonition:: Explore difference between CRS:84 and EPSG:4326

       What is the difference between the ``CRS:84`` and ``EPSG:4326`` spatial reference systems?

-   .. admonition:: Challenge
+   .. admonition:: Challenge WMS GetMap use

-      Do you expect ``CRS:84`` to work with a WFS 1.0.0 GetMap Request?
+      Do you expect ``CRS:84`` to work with a WMS 1.0.0 GetMap Request?

 .. ifnotslides::

    .. admonition:: Example use of admonition for exercises

-      .. admonition:: Explore
+      .. admonition:: Explore difference between CRS:84 and EPSG:4326

          What is the difference between the ``CRS:84`` and ``EPSG:4326`` spatial reference systems?